CloudNetService/website/blog/date-to-be-set-v3_4-release.md

 A very special thank you to the networks which worked closely with us to resolve the issues and test the fixes!

-## Notice for Snapshot users {#snapshot-users}

-If you are using the Snapshot of CloudNet v3 for the improved stability of the 3.4 version, you should consider disabling snapshots!
-(You can do that by turning `use-snapshots` to `false` in the `launcher.cnl` file.)
-**We will continue working on CloudNet v3 in the development branch, so you would risk getting potentially unstable or broken builds.**

-## Updating {#updating}

-You can update the Cloud simply by restarting it, if you have set `auto-update` to `true` in the `launcher.cnl` file.
-Otherwise, you can replace the `launcher.jar` with the [3.4.0 build](https://cloudnetservice.eu/cloudnet/version/release/3.4.0/CloudNet.zip) from our download server.

-**Please be aware that Nodes running on v3.3 are able to connect to v3.4 nodes!
-Therefore, you need to update all your nodes at the same time.**

 ## Conclusion {#conclusion}

 We hope you will enjoy this big update!